What can be done to stop SPAM email from becoming incidents?

 Configure a Rule to Manage Emails

-If spam and content filtering is not enough to block all unwanted messages, you can set up a rule within Oracle Service Cloud to look for a specific keyword(s) in the email and either:
+If spam and content filtering is not enough to block all unwanted messages, you can set up a rule within Oracle B2C Service to look for a specific keyword(s) in the email and either:

 - NOT create an incident if those words are included in the message, or